 The notice must also outline the additional fees and expenses that may be applied if payment is not made by the date specified.
-Details on how to pay (with the opening hours and days) together with the contact details for the enforcement company must be provided.
+Details on how to pay (with the opening hours and days) together with the contact details for the enforcement company must also be provided.

 A copy of the Notice of Enforcement can be seen here.

 By entering into a Controlled Goods Agreement you will be able to continue to use the goods listed but you need to be aware that you are acknowledging that the goods listed are under the ‘control’ of the bailiff/enforcement agent until the amount outstanding (including bailiff fees) is paid in full.

 The Controlled Goods Agreement must state that if you fail to stick to the terms of the agreement the goods may be removed and sold.
 This will incur a further fee.

 The Controlled Goods Agreement must be signed by the debtor, a person authorised by the debtor or a person ‘in apparent authority’.
 The Agreement must provide a detailed description of the items (eg: computer, television, car etc) together with the make and model (if known) and the relevant serial number, colour and any identifying marks.

 A copy of the Controlled Goods Agreement can be seen here.